Un ballo in maschera: Notable productions

 Un ballo in maschera received its premiere performance at the Teatro Apollo in Rome on 17 February 1859 and was immediately successful.
 The opera was first seen in the US in New York on 11 February 1861 at the Academy of Music in Manhattan for seven performances, conducted by Emanuele Muzio; the future president Abraham Lincoln attended one of the performances.
 Two further performances were given at the old Brooklyn Academy of Music on Montague Street.
 The first performance in the UK was on 15 June of that year.

 In the 20th century, especially after a 1935 production in Copenhagen, many modern stagings have restored the original Swedish setting and characters' names.
 On 7 January 1955, Marian Anderson, singing the role of Ulrica, broke the "color barrier" at the Metropolitan Opera, becoming the first African-American vocal soloist to appear with that company.
+As part of the "Verdi Cycle," an effort to produce all of Verdi's music, Sarasota Opera mounted the opera in 1991.

 A "hypothetical reconstruction" of Gustavo III, based on the unorchestrated original and much of Una vendetta "grafted" onto Un ballos score, occurred in a production by the Gothenburg Opera in Gothenburg, Sweden in 2002.

 The opera has become a staple of the repertoire and is now performed frequently.